cypherpunk-symposium/awesome-decentralized-ai/research/README.md

-# decentralized and/or distributed training (deAI)
+# decentralized and/or distributed training (deai)

 <br>